karencardiel/eu2-image-processing/README.md

 # <img src="https://slackmojis.com/emojis/78198-monkeyplsq/download" width="45"> Comparison of Optimization for Image Processing Techniques

-This project compares the performance of three different implementations of common image processing filters.
+This activity compares the performance of three different implementations of common image processing filters.
 The goal is to evaluate how low-level optimizations and vectorization affect execution time when processing image data.

 The filters implemented are: